Tine-m/transaction/README.md

 The objective of a concurrency control protocol is to schedule transactions in such a way as to avoid any interference.
 We could run transactions serially, but this limits the degree of concurrency and parallelism in the system.

-**Serializability** ensures correct exeution order.
+**Serializability** ensures correct execution order.
 Meaning that the **final result of executing multiple concurrent transactions is the same as if they were executed in some serial order**.
-This is the **strongest level of isolation**, but full serializability is expensive and can reduce parallel execution. <br>
+This is the *strongest level of isolation* between concurrent transactions, but full serializability is expensive and can reduce parallel execution. <br>

-**Isolation Levels:**
-The SQL standard describes four transaction isolation levels.
-Each of the transaction isolation levels uses different strategies to balance consistency and concurrency on the database.

-**REPEATABLE READ isolation level** is default for MySQL and MariaDB whereas **READ COMMITTED** isolation level is the default for SQL Server, PostgreSQL and Oracle.

-So this is default for MySQL:
+**Isolation Levels** define the degree to which a transaction is isolated from data modifications made by any other transaction.
+The SQL standard describes four transaction isolation levels:

 | Isolation Level | Prevents Dirty Reads | Prevents Non-repeatable Reads | Prevents Phantom Reads |
 |---------------|-------------------|-----------------------|------------------|